Outdoors in Galena

 Paddling: Fever River Outfitters offers three tours with shuttle on the Galena River, one that's two hours and five miles into Galena, one that's 2½ hours and 5½ miles out of Galena and one that combines the two.

-Hiking: The 3½-mile Galena River Trail follows the river south of town from the U.S. 20 bridge.
+Hiking: The 4½-mile Galena River Trail follows the river south of town from the U.S. 20 bridge.

-Bicycling: Fever River Outfitters rents adult mountain bikes for use on the crushed-limestone Galena River Trail.
+Bicycling: Fever River Outfitters rents adult mountain bikes, road bikes and E-bikes.

-Accommodations and dining: For more see Galena getaway.
+Accommodations, dining, tours and festivals: For more, see Galena getaway.

 Information: Galena/Jo Daviess tourism, 877-464-2536.